wp-plugins/crm-customer-relationship-management-by-vcita/readme.txt

 == Screenshots ==

 1. **Client Records** - For every lead captured on your site a new "Clint Card", including all information about the lead, is created.
 You can search for clients and leads, Mark the lead status and make follow-up actions: Schedule an appointment, send and invoice and more.
-1. **One Inbox for all communicatoins** - All communications are available in one simple Inbox, where you can also view complete communication history and mark client for follow-ups,
+2. **One Inbox for all communicatoins** - All communications are available in one simple Inbox, where you can also view complete communication history and mark client for follow-ups,
-1. **Customize Client records** - Customize your client recordt, and Add unlimited number of custom fields on every client record on your CRM.
+3. **Customize Client records** - Customize your client recordt, and Add unlimited number of custom fields on every client record on your CRM.
-1. **Capture more leads with vCita LiveSite** - LiveSite Widget will double the number of new business opportunities your website generate, and automatically stream them into your CRM.
+4. **Capture more leads with vCita LiveSite** - LiveSite Widget will double the number of new business opportunities your website generate, and automatically stream them into your CRM.

 == Changelog ==
+ = vCita CRM Version 1.1.0 =
+ * Added French full support
+ * Fixed some bugs

  = vCita CRM Version 1.0.0 =
  * First release